FRINXio/FRINX-machine/README.md

 $ ./generate_uc_compose.sh -s <service_name> -f <path_to_folder> -i <instances> --role <Role> --force
 ```

-For enhanced FM architecture deployment is recommended to use label base placement, where nodes are splited to zone groups by node label zone=<UNIQUE_ZONE_LABEL>.
+For enhanced FM architecture deployment is recommended to use label base placement, where nodes are split into zone groups by node label zone=<UNIQUE_ZONE_LABEL>.
 In each group must be only one node with label db=<UNIQUE_ZONE_LABEL>.

 To see diagram visit [Frinx Machine Architecture](docs/fm_architecture.md).